intershop/intershop-pwa/docs/guides/ssr-startup.md

 ## Running with https

-We deliver a selfsigned x509 certifciate for local development/deployment purposes only.
+We deliver a self-signed x509 certificate for local development/deployment purposes only.
 For obvious reasons (e.g we do not know your hostname) we cannot deliver a certificate that is accepted by web browsers.
 Therefore be prepared for security questions when first accessing the site.

 Our image build process is expecting files `server.crt` and `server.key` in folder `dist`.
-Extension `crt` is the certifcate and `key` represents the private key.
+Extension `crt` is the certificate and `key` represents the private key.

 # Further References